Temples of The Church of Jesus Christ of Latter-day Saints

 The The Hague Netherlands Temple sits below sea level.

-Land comes a premium in the Netherlands, so the parcel purchased by the Church for the The Hague Netherlands Temple is just larger than the footprint of the building itself.
+Land comes a premium in the Netherlands, so the parcel acquired by the Church for the The Hague Netherlands Temple is just larger than the footprint of the building itself.
 Although the city constructed a parking lot adjacent to the temple, the Church desired to have at least some parking under its control, so the only direction to go was down.
 The result is a 40-car (and many-bicycle) parking structure.

 President Gordon B. Hinckley dedicated the The Hague Netherlands Temple the day after he rededicated the Freiberg Germany Temple.